 Don’t talk down to them

 As was the case with my first few interactions in Montpellier, extroverts sometimes resort to childlike tone and language when dealing with introverts.
-This is completely unnecessary and in some instances feels like a slap in the face.
-While you might benefit from making small adjustments to your tone, as noted below, overall you should speak to introverts just as you would any other person.
+This is completely unnecessary and can even feel like a slap in the face.
+Just speak to introverts like intelligent adults, like anybody else.
 Really, it’s not rocket science.

 Tone it down